andrejbauer/mathematics-and-computation/_posts/2008-09-16-remote-backup-with-secure-shell-and-rsync.md

 ### MacOS and Windows

-There are certain similarities between the backup script and MacOS [&#8220;Time machine&#8221;](http://www.apple.com/macosx/features/timemachine.html), but I suspect the Time machine actually backs up journals from a [journaling file system](http://en.wikipedia.org/wiki/Journaling_file_system).
+There are certain similarities between the backup script and MacOS [“Time machine”](http://www.apple.com/macosx/features/timemachine.html), but I suspect the Time machine actually backs up journals from a [journaling file system](http://en.wikipedia.org/wiki/Journaling_file_system).
 Anyhow, the backup script should work on MacOS, which is just Unix in disguise.

 If you want to backup a Windows machine, you could install perl, ssh and rsync on it.
 It ought to work in principle (note that only the server needs a file system with hard links).
 Or you can mount its filesystem on a Linux machine with [Samba](http://us1.samba.org/samba/), and make the backup from the Linux machine.
 If there is enough interest, I can ask a friend who does this to provide more info.